Bcdo/project/README.md

 3. Nitro ssh and Cd into the root folder, and run "composer install --no-scripts --optimize-autoloader --no-interaction", and "npm install".
 When finished run "npm run debug" in a new terminal - Check if everything compiles properly.
 6. run the "./craft setup", and go through the installation.
 7. Run composer update.

+If potential new, the db should have a certain name for the settings for the seeding to work.
+The potential new
+6. Duplicate the example file in the scripts folder, fill out the information and save it as .env.sh file.
+7. ssh and cd into the scripts folder and run ./script seed_db.sql

+nitro db import -m project2 nameofnewdb nitro db restart -m machinename
+Perhaps import db before installing, have to test this out

+db details is nitro standard